kenneth-holstad/harvard-ds-python/README.md

-# r-basics
+# Data Science - Python
-Harvard EdX - Data Science: Visualization
+Harvard EdX - Introduction to Data Science with Python

 This repository is to document my progress for the above course.
 In order to not redistribute the course material, I will only show the notes and scripts I have independently produced as part of these courses.

-The course is currently available at https://www.edx.org/learn/data-visualization/harvard-university-data-science-visualization
+The course is currently available at https://www.edx.org/learn/data-science/harvard-university-introduction-to-data-science-with-python